tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/数据迁移_intl_en.md

 ### What should I check before using DTS for data migration to the cloud?
 We recommend that you check the following items in the source and target databases before using DTS for data migration to the cloud:
 - Version numbers of source and target databases.
 The target database must be on a version later than or equal to the source database.
 For example, if the source database is on v2016, the target database can only be on v2016, v2017, or v2019.
 - Architecture versions of source and target databases.
-If the source instance is a self-built database in a local IDC, CVM instance, or cloud server in another cloud vendor, or is a cloud SQL Server instance in another cloud vendor, you can migrate it to a TencentDB for SQL Server single-node (formerly Basic Edition) instance or two-node (formerly High Availability/Cluster Edition) instance on any architecture version.
-If the source instance is a TencentDB for SQL Server two-node (formerly High Availability/Cluster Edition) instance, it cannot be migrated to a single-node (formerly Basic Edition) instance through DTS.
-If the source instance is a TencentDB for SQL Server single-node (formerly Basic Edition) instance, it can be migrated to a two-node (formerly High Availability/Cluster Edition) instance through DTS.
+If the source instance is a self-built database in a local IDC, CVM instance, or cloud server in another cloud vendor, or is a cloud SQL Server instance in another cloud vendor, you can migrate it to a TencentDB for SQL Server single-node (formerly basic edition) instance or two-node (formerly high-availability/cluster edition) instance on any architecture version.
+If the source instance is a TencentDB for SQL Server two-node (formerly high-availability/cluster edition) instance, it cannot be migrated to a single-node (formerly basic edition) instance through DTS.
+If the source instance is a TencentDB for SQL Server single-node (formerly basic edition) instance, it can be migrated to a two-node (formerly high-availability/cluster edition) instance through DTS.
 - Network connectivity between source and target databases.
 The source and target databases must be connected.
 The server where the source database resides must have enough outbound bandwidth; otherwise, the migration efficiency will be affected.
 - Names of source and target databases.
 The source and target instances cannot have databases with the same name.
 - Account permissions of the source database.
 You need to change to "local" for SQL service startup in the source database.
 The source database account is unrestricted but needs to have the sysadmin permissions.